 Plastic surgeries are only for women

 Only women can reap the benefits of plastic surgery?
 Says who?
 For some weird reason, it is widely believed that plastic surgeries are only for women.
 Well, yes, no doubt women have been the main customers in the history of plastic surgery, but more and more men are now choosing to go under the knife to look fitter and younger.
 With tough competition in the work place as well as in social settings, men these days are as concerned about their appearance as women.
 As a result, the rate of men opting for plastic surgery is constantly on the rise.
-Less invasive procedures such as laser treatments, Botox, and dermal fillers are known to give men a youthful appearance at a relatively low cost.
+Less invasive procedures such as laser treatments, Anti-wrinkle injections, and dermal fillers are known to give men a youthful appearance at a relatively low cost.
 Nose reshaping and liposuction are also among the few treatments popular with male patients.

 Breastfeeding is unsafe with breast implants